7 Tips on How to Respond to a Rejection Email (with examples)

 How to Respond to a Rejection Email

-Maybe you really needed the job you were rejected for or it was going to be your big break into the field you love?
+Nobody likes getting rejected, so if you’re reading this, you might be a little upset right now.
+Maybe you needed the job you were rejected for, or it would have been that big break into the field you love.
 Take a few moments, breathe, and understand that it happens.

-Not only does it show you are mature and professional, but it also leaves room for the employer to give it a second thought, as well as give you valuable feedback as to what you can do next time.
+Now, it’s time for you to respond to that rejection email.
+Yes, while not the most fun thing to do, it must still be done.
+Not only does it show you are mature and professional, but it also leaves room for the employer to give it a second thought, as well as give you valuable feedback on what you can do next time.

-Yes, it’s tempting to snap back with a sarcastic remark or just ignore it entirely, but if you take the time to respond graciously to job rejections, you might open up other opportunities down the line.
+Yes, it’s tempting to snap back with a sarcastic remark or ignore it entirely, but if you take the time to respond graciously to job rejections, you might open up other opportunities down the line.

 7 tips On How To Reply To A Rejection Email